Are You Made for Management?

 Recorded

 Thank you for joining us for the Nothing But Major Gifts. podcast from Veritus Group.
-Richard and Jeff also write an ongoing blog that you can subscribe to for free at veritusgroup.com.
+Richard and Jeff also write an ongoing blog that you can subscribe to for free at veritusgroup.net.
 Please join us again next time.